Burma Convoy

-Burma Convoy is a 1941 film about a truck convoy on the Burma Road directed by Noel M. Smith and starring Charles Bickford and Evelyn Ankers.

-It was also known as Halfway to Shanghai.
+Burma Convoy is a 1941 American war film directed by Noel M. Smith and starring Charles Bickford, Evelyn Ankers and Frank Albertson.
+Produced and distributed by Universal Pictures as a second feature, it is about a truck convoy on the Burma Road.
+It was also known by the alternative title Halfway to Shanghai.

 Plot

 In the Burmese town of Lashio, the convoys of an American transport company keep being attacked.
 Head driver is Cliff Weldon.
 His brother Mike comes to visit.
 They deal with a Eurasian spy, a Chinese agent and enemy attacks.